syncfusion-content/uwp-docs/uwp/Charts/Annotations.md

 ## Aligning the Annotation

-You can align the annotation horizontally and vertically from its actual plotting position using `HorizontalAlignment` and `VerticalAlignment` properties as in the below code snippet.
+You can align the annotation horizontally and vertically from its actual plotting position using the `HorizontalAlignment` and `VerticalAlignment` properties as in the following code sample.

 {% highlight xaml %}